varl/cv/README.md

 - Professional development
   - Mentor for developers
   - Board member
-  - Recruitment, evaluating and interviewing candidates
+  - Recruitment

 ## What'll happen next?
 It is of increasing import to have meaning in my work, and to support this goal, first the word 'meaning' needs to be unpacked.
-That job is not finished, although thus far I have these moral rules to guide me towards meaningful work:
+This far I have these principles to guide me towards meaningful work:

 - Create value
 - Reduce waste

-To me, no matter the context, these rules can guide my actions forward and ensure they stand up to ethical scrutiny.

 ## Favorite books
 - [_Pragmatic Programmer_](https://en.wikipedia.org/wiki/The_Pragmatic_Programmer)